vpollex/ros2_observer/README.md

 # ROS2 Observer
-Programmatic and human compatible observation of ROS
+Programmatic and human compatible observation of ROS.

+The ROS2 observer is a "toolbox" enabling/facilitating tracing and visualizaiton of ros2 programs/nodes.

 ## Getting Started